-Running Your Business Through a Crisis
+Running Your Organization Through a Crisis

 These are strange and unprecedented times, things are changing daily and everything feels like sand on a beach that is shifting with the waves.
 Over my career, I have worked through wars, SARS and natural disasters, but I have never been through anything like this.